sethbrasile/PiFire/hardware.md

 * The schematic, PCB and gerber files are available here: [https://easyeda.com/nebhead77/pifire-v2](https://easyeda.com/nebhead77/pifire-v2)

 You can order your own directly from one of the many PCB manufacturers (very cheaply) or directly through JLCPCB.
+Unfortunately ordering from EasyEDA and JLCPCB is not very intuitive.
+Instructions to order through EasyEDA and JLCPCB were discussed in the following posting [here.](https://github.com/nebhead/PiFire/discussions/58#discussioncomment-1776147)

 ![Schematic](/img/PiFire-PCB-v2-Schematic.jpg)